 Our proactive business strategy aims to support the energy transition through investment in infrastructure that serves and decarbonizes three critical sectors of the economy: industrial, transportation and power generation.

 “As energy systems around the world evolve, we are determined to be a positive force for change.
 Instead of focusing on doing less harm, we are creating a corporate culture that is relentlessly focused on how we can do more good.”

 Sustainability: the center of our business

-Reducing the carbon content of energy is central to decarbonizing the industrial, transportation and power generation sectors.
-Over time, we expect that the electrons and molecules we deliver to customers will become less carbon intensive.
+Reducing carbon intensity and lowering greenhouse gas emissions of energy is central to decarbonizing the industrial, transportation and power generation sectors.
+Over time, the electrons and molecules delivered to customers will need to become less carbon intensive.

-Bringing new lower- to zero-carbon fuel choices to markets is a central part of the global solution, coupled with expansion of distributed networks and storage to improve resiliency.
+Bringing new lower- to zero-carbon energy choices to markets is a central part of the global solution, coupled with expansion of distributed networks and storage to improve grid resiliency.